 How to contact the Disability Advisor for Staff

 Emma Woodward Emma.Woodward@manchester.ac.uk in the Disability and Advisory Support Service (DASS) is the Disability Advisor for University of Manchester staff.
-To book an appointment at the DASS you can contact Kelly Hadfield (the DASS’s Clerical Assistant for Staff) by telephone: 0161 306 7976 (x67976 from an internal phone), email: firstname.lastname@example.org ,or fax: 0161 275 7018.
+Van Hoang email@example.com is the Assistant Adviser for staff.
+To book an appointment with DASS by telephone: 0161 306 7512 (x57512 from an internal phone), email: firstname.lastname@example.org or fax: 0161 275 7018.

 Equality and Human Rights Commission

 The Equality and Human Rights Commission (EHRC) has a broad remit which includes protecting people against discriminatory treatment.
 They are the regulatory body responsible for enforcing the Equality Act.